Solar Thermal Installation: What You Need to Know

 Reduced carbon emissions

-Using your boiler less often will mean less fuel consumption and therefore reduced carbon emissions which is better for the environment.
+Using your boiler less often means less fuel consumption.
+And that means reduced carbon emissions, which is better for the environment.

 Zero running costs